-Red knit caps on our heads, mist hugging the mountains, and a road leading straight into them.
+Red hats on our heads, mist hugging the mountains, and a road leading straight into them.
 Follow us along for this first of Red Hat Factory’s Adventure Stories.

 Asbjørn & Ben is the traveling crew that will make this journey one of epic proportions.
 The Norwegian attitude that there is no bad weather, only bad clothes is deeply ingrained in us all (even the American Ben, after him getting married to a Norwegian), and we are determined to defy the weather hunting that freedom nature has to offer.

 The mists lay low around the mountain tops at the place we are aiming for, and the roads are ripe for driving.
 Miles of asphalt will be covered, and traces of our rubbery wheels be spread from the Southern Coast of Norway, far into the misty mountains.